KiuviGonka/Card-Switch/README.md

   | dpsCard |

-**It change secondary effect dps/goblins.
+**It change secondary effect to dps

 ## Request